 When I was in the classroom, I felt skilled using data.
 My students set daily personal goals, we had learning targets based on our data, and students had assessment goals.
 I often taught whole-group lessons, though, and thinking back, I wonder why.
 How did I know all the students I was delivering whole-group learning to needed that particular lesson?
+I didn’t.
+Formative assessment could have helped me.

 After I left teaching, I spent time learning more about formative assessment.
 I realize now that I struggled with my understanding of delivering and analyzing formative assessments.
 I let my curriculum map determine what I taught instead of my students’ data.
 While there’s nothing I can do about the past, I hope that by sharing what I’ve learned, I can help you in your classroom today.
 Knowing how to use formative assessment effectively can inform your whole-group, small-group, and in-the-moment instruction and help you meet students where they are.